Haptigation-Student-Project/Documentation/docs/General Info/team-organisation.md

 | **8** | Large | ~ 2 Days | **Warning zone.** Integrations or complex algorithms. |
 | **13** | Epic | > 2 Days | **STOP.** Too big.
 Split into smaller tasks immediately. |
 ### Creating Issues
-When creating an issue, try to describe it in a way that everyone understands why it exists and what needs to be done.
+When creating an issue, describe it in a way that everyone understands why it exists and what needs to be done by giving as much context as possible and linking relevant documentation and issues.

+Try to stick to the "As, I want, Because" Framework:
+> *Example:*
+>
+> **As** a mother, **I want** my child to eat healthy food **because** it will grow up strong

-Set a a **type** according to what it is:
+Set a **type** according to what it is:
 - Task: A singular piece of work (that can be started)
-- Story: Stomething representing an idea (that needs further workd) or collection of Tasks
+- Story: Something representing an idea (that needs further work) or collection of Tasks
 ### Managing (own) Issues
 You can also get a handy overview of the whole Team and your own Issues in our project board.
 Keep the issues up to date with current progress and things.